Mark Day (racing driver): Busch Series

 Day made his debut in 1997, running five races for his family's 31-W Insulation team.
 He made his debut in the inaugural race at Texas, starting 37th.
 A mid-race wreck claimed his car and gave him a finish of 36th.
 It did not get much better for Day.
 He best finish on the year would end up being 31st at Talladega and had only a best start of 36th at Bristol.
 Simply put, it was not Day's dream season.

 Day would scale down to one race for 1998 and for the rest of the years of his career, for that matter.
 He started 40th and finished 36th at Pikes Peak.
 He only competed fifty laps due to engine failure.

 Day's one start in 1999 turned out to be just as poor.
 After starting 34th in the August Bristol race, Day managed 41st after a crash early in the event.

-Another crash sideline Day in his 2000 start.
+Another crash sidelined Day in his 2000 start.
 He started 24th at Nashville, and this would turn out to be his best career start.
 He only finished 40th, however, due to a major late-race crash.

 Day closed out his Busch career in 2001, finishing it with two consecutive starts.
 He did not finish either, but ironically, Day had his best career finish in that.
 After a 36th finish at Texas, Day was crashed out early of the inaugural event at Nashville Superspeedway.
 However, it turned up to be a 31st-place finish and his best career showing.

-After an 8-year hiatus from NASCAR's second-tier division, Day returned to the now-NASCAR Nationwide Series for a one-race deal in October 2009 at Memphis Motorsports Park for the Kroger On Track For The Cure 250.
-This was the final NASCAR Nationwide race for the Memphis Motorsports Park after announcing that the track will cease operations at the end of the year.
-Driving for Wayne Day in the #05 31-W Insulation Chevy on a two-race deal.
-Day ended the 1st Practice Session 30th out of 50 cars entered.
-By the Final Practice Session Day was 19th out of the 48 cars left.
-Day easily made the show qualifying the #05 31-W Insulation Chevy solidly in the top 10 with a career high 9th place starting position.
+After an eight–year hiatus from NASCAR's second-tier division, Day returned to the now-NASCAR Nationwide Series for a one-race deal in October 2009 at Memphis Motorsports Park for the Kroger On Track For The Cure 250.
+This was the final NASCAR Nationwide race for the Memphis Motorsports Park after announcing that the track would cease operations at the end of the year.
+Driving for Wayne Day in the No. 05 31-W Insulation Chevy on a two-race deal.
+Day ended the first practice session 30th out of 50 cars entered.
+By the final practice session Day was 19th out of the 48 cars left.
+Day easily made the show, qualifying the No. 05 31-W Insulation Chevy solidly in the top-ten with a career high ninth place starting position.
 However the race did not end so high for Day.
-After 86 laps, Day pulled the #05 31-W Insulation Chevy into the garage due to overheating issues and he finished 33rd, but this could have been a start and park effort.
+After 86 laps, Day pulled the No. 05 31-W Insulation Chevy into the garage due to overheating issues and he finished 33rd, but this could have been a start and park effort.